Goliaten/rebuild-world-scrapper/locations/The Ruins of the Old World.md

 - Monsters in ruins, general description[^2] ==to rewrite==
 - Ruins are dangerous enough for a equipped and trained squad to get annihilated.[^1]
 - Hunters would sometimes maintain a road leading into deeper parts of ruins for easier traversal.[^4]
 - In general, the deeper you go, the more dangerous it is and the more relics you can find.
-One reason for more relics is that
+One reason for more relics is that less people scavenge that place, and of course inner parts may have working machinery protecting, maintaining and defending it.[^4][^5]
 # Area danger level classification
 - Medium safe area[^3] ==to rewrite==